lief-project/LIEF/doc/sphinx/formats/macho/index.rst

         macho->at(LIEF::MachO::Header::CPU_TYPE::ARM64)->write("fit.macho");
         macho->write("fat.macho");

-You can also use |lief-macho-binary-write_to_bytes| to get the new MachO binary as a buffer of bytes:
+You can also use |lief-macho-binary-write_to_bytes| to get the new Mach-O binary as a buffer of bytes:

 .. note::

-   This API can also take an extra |lief-macho-builder-config| parameter
+   This API can also take an extra |lief-macho-builder-config| parameter.

 .. tabs::